stenwt/librarium/docusaurus-librarium/docs/docs-content/08-user-management/08-user-management.md

 ---
 title: "User Management"
 metaTitle: "User Management"
-metaDescription: "Dive into Palette's user management capabilities and how to manage users' access and setting up controls, integrations, and more."
+description: "Dive into Palette's user management capabilities and how to manage users' access and setting up controls, integrations, and more."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 sidebar_custom_props:
     icon: "roles"
 ---